basicallydan/eventedloop/README.md

 # Install

 It's not on NPM yet, I want to test it in the field a bit first and add a few new features, so you'll be installing it directly from GitHub.
+If you are doing this on the front-end I would highly recommend [Browserify](http://browserify.org/) for using this library.

 ```
 npm install --save git://github.com/basicallydan/evented-loop#master